Undergraduate International Students

 International students are required to live on campus two years.
 However, if you are a college transfer student bringing in 12 or more college credits earned after high school or a non-traditional aged student, students may qualify to live off campus.
 Please note, the Global Benedictine Scholarship level may have mandatory residency requirements.

-All admitted international students will receive a Global Benedictine Scholarship award.
-Additional need- based grant funding may be available upon completion of the St. Scholastica International Student Scholarship form.
+All admitted international students will receive a Global Benedictine Scholarship award, and a $1000 St. Scholastica Global Grant.

-A student’s Global Benedictine Scholarship is renewable for up to three additional years or until receiving a bachelor’s degree as long as you maintain full-time enrollment status, 67% completion rate and a 2.0 GPA, or better.
+A student’s Global Benedictine Scholarship and St. Scholastica Global Grant is renewable for up to three additional years or until receiving a bachelor’s degree as long as you maintain full-time enrollment status, 67% completion rate and a 2.0 GPA, or better.

 Estimated Annual Expenses 2023-24*